DanielLieskovsky/FRI-AUS/README.txt

-Solution in C++ that contains code for Algorithms and Data Structures
+Solution in C++ that contains code for Algorithms and Data Structures.